RommelTJ/docker_and_kubernetes_notes/complete_guide/s16-kubernetes-production-deployment/01_KubernetesProductionDeployment.md

 See above under Helm Setup.

 ## Quick note about the default backend

+A default backend no longer ships with ingress-nginx, so, if you only see a controller and you get a 404 Not Found when visiting the IP address, this is perfectly expected.

 ## The result of Ingress-nginx
 ## Finally - deployment!
 ## Did I really type that?